 The Council works to a medium term financial strategy which sets a level of affordability for the operational budget for annual General Fund revenue expenditure (expenditure funded from Council Tax) and for a 10 year programme of capital expenditure.
 The financial strategy, revenue budget, capital programme and treasury management strategy are all reviewed annually.
-The financial strategy aims to deliver the revenue and capital programmes whilst maintaining and, where possible, increasing the level of the Council's reserves.
+The financial strategy aims to deliver the revenue and capital programmes whilst maintaining the Council's reserves at a prudent level.

 For Housing Revenue Account expenditure (expenditure on Council Housing funded from rents), the Council works to a 30 year business plan.
 The business plan has been adapted from 2012/13 to take account of recent changes to the system of local government housing finance.
 The business model aims to repay the debt allocated to the Council by Central Government under this new system within 20 years.
-Whilst forecasting a significant increase in the Housing Revenue Account Reserve giving the Council greater flexibility.

-At the start of the financial year, 1 April 2015, the Council's unallocated revenue reserves stood at £7.25m (£5.5m General Fund and £1.75m Housing Revenue Account).
-By the end of the financial year, 31 March 2016, balances on unallocated revenue reserves totalled £6.93m (£5.17 General Fund and £1.75m Housing Revenue Account.)
+At the start of the financial year, 1 April 2016, the Council's unallocated revenue reserves stood at £6.93m (£5.17m General Fund and £1.75m Housing Revenue Account).
+By the end of the financial year, 31 March 2017, balances on unallocated revenue reserves totalled £8.72m (£6.42m General Fund and £2.30m Housing Revenue Account.)

-The balance sheet position as at 31 March 2016 shows an increase in the Council's net worth of £3.46m.
-This is largely due to an decrease in the Pension Fund Liability.
+The balance sheet position as at 31 March 2017 shows an increase in the Council's net worth of £18.96m.
+This is largely due to the revaluation of HRA dwellings, specifically the change in the social housing adjustment factor.